spirosavlonitis/gordian/README.md

-	-m only combinations that have at least two matching characters will be generated, i.e 0112 -u only combinations that don't contain matching characters will be generated, i.e 0121 -s only combinations that contain different characters on each position will be generated, i.e 0123 -n the pattern that follows will be added to the beginning of the combinations being generated e.g -n 12 then 12***
+	-m only combinations that have at least two matching characters will be generated, i.e 0112 -u only combinations that don't contain matching characters will be generated, i.e 0121 -s only combinations that contain different characters on each position will be generated, i.e 0123 -b the pattern that follows will be added to the beginning of the combinations being generated e.g -n 12 then 12***

 ## Contributing